volkerdobler/insertnums/README.md

 00005
 ```

+The _d_ at the end stands for "decimal" output.
+If you need the numbers as hex, replace the d with an _x_.
+If you need the output as octal, put an _o_ at the end and binary numbers can be inserted with a _b_ at the end.

-Sometimes, you might need to repeat the sequence after a fixed number of repetitions. _(this feature is new and not included in the original sublimetext extension!)_
+Sometimes, you might need to start the sequence again after a fixed number of repetitions. _(this feature is new and not included in the original sublimetext extension!)_
-Example would be, you want to include the numbers 1, 2, 3 and then start from 1 again.
+Example would be, you want to include the numbers 1, 2, 3 only and after the 3, it should start from 1 again.
 This can be done with the optional **#{REPEATS}**.
 Typing `1#3` results in: